-Office hours: This semester, in addition to our property class, my other classes are on Mondays and Wednesdays at 9:00am and 1:30pm.
+Office hours: This semester, in addition to our property class, my other classes are on Wednesdays and Fridays from 11:00am to 12:15pm.
 Stop by any other time, including after class.
 If you want to reserve some time, feel free to schedule an appointment.